-(a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labour Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
-Under the New Plan, the Company contributes an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
+(a) Effective July 1, 2005, the Group has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+Under the New Plan, the Group contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
 The benefits accrued are paid monthly or in lump sum upon termination of employment.

-(b) The pension costs under the defined contribution pension plans of the Company for the years ended December 31, 2023 and 2022 were \$9,376 and \$12,044, respectively.
+(b) The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2023 and 2022 were \$9,376 and \$12,044, respectively.